 What types of whole of life policies are there?

 There are two types of whole of life insurance.
 These are:

-Like most types of life insurance, there are certain exclusions that will not be covered under whole of life insurance.
+Like most types of life insurance, there are certain exclusions that will not be covered under whole of life cover.
 These include:

 As it offers ongoing cover, whole of life insurance can be more expensive than term life insurance.
 Where some term insurance policies reduce the size of your pay-out over time, whole of life insurance has a sum insured amount that is always the same, which means the cost of your premium will remain high.

-There are a number of things you can do to reduce the cost of your whole of life insurance premiums, such as:
+There are a number of things you can do to reduce the cost of your insurance premiums, such as: